swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 Repeated `default @available(...)` declarations are permitted, and follow the same merge rules as `@available` on an individual declaration.

 > [!NOTE]
 > `@available` has some special, and sometimes surprising, behavior for merging.
 For example, `@available(iOS, unavailable)` implies unavailability on Catalyst and visionOS unless explicitly specified.
-Default available attributes should be interpreted as though they were written on the top level declaration alongside any explicit attributes.
+Default available attributes should be interpreted as though they were written on the top-level declaration alongside any explicit attributes.

-For example if you write an extension of a less-available type in the same file, the extension will still have the more constrained availability:
+For example, if you write an extension of a less-available type in a file with a `default @available`, the extension will still have the more constrained availability (since the most restrictive `@available` annotation wins):

 ```swift
 default @available(macOS 12, *)